anegrin/GiUCAN/docs/index.md

 ## Building

-Just run [build.sh](https://github.com/anegrin/GiUCAN/blob/main/build.sh) and it will create 3 elf firmware files under `dist` folder:
+Just run [`build.sh`](https://github.com/anegrin/GiUCAN/blob/main/build.sh) and it will create 3 elf firmware files under `dist` folder:

 - GiUCAN_SLCAN.elf: it's basically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for example with [SavvyCAN](https://github.com/collin80/SavvyCAN)); there are plenty of examples online on how to use canable-fw with SavvyCAN
 - GiUCAN_BHCAN.elf: firmware for BHCAN board
 - GiUCAN_C1CAN.elf: firmware for C1CAN board

 By default builds are for Diesel and 7 inch dashboard display

+Run `build.sh help` to get help for additional binaries building (i.e. BACCAble compatible ones)

 ## Flashing